Project Management for Creatives Used to be a Huge Pain: Here Is How We Are Solving It

 However, this also meant many companies ended up using a plethora of different tools and solutions, which became confusing in the long run.
 Not only would they have to constantly switch between tools, but the combined cost could quickly add up.

-Besides this, all these separate tools could not communicate with each other back in the day, which isn’t very handy.
+Another challenge was that all these separate tools could not communicate with each other back in the day, which isn’t very handy.
 Nowadays, stand-alone solutions are often designed to integrate with other tools and programs.
 This still comes with some potential disadvantages, however.

 Without a system in place that manages each stage of the project cycle–connecting all information–there was no way to find out whether projects were profitable or not.